lars1808/Block-Dodge-Parry-SRD-2/magic.md

 - **"Yes, but..."** Whatever the players want *might* be possible but is beyond the scope of simply using 4 MD.
 It requires extensive study, preparation, elaborate rituals with obscure ingredients...
 Adventures spring from friction in trying to reach a goal.
 Using magic does not need to *bypass* a challenge, but can simply change the nature of it.
 - **Be careful what you wish for...** If the party really, really wants to bring back that lovable goblin companion that ate an axe to the face, magic might offer a path forward — but *something* will take notice.
 Perhaps the God of Life and Death gets upset, or a jealous High Wizard (who has been asking nobles a premium for resurrection) sees this as competition, or the Church sees this as blasphemy, or word gets out and the party will now get harassed endlessly to please bring loved ones back to life.
 Foreshadow that this act of magic is highly **dangerous and unpredictable**, but leave the consequences unknown.
 - Within the fiction of the world, certain feats might simply not be possible; even magic has laws.
 Enchantments always wear off, and nothing can be made into gold.
-- Stick (strictly) to the *Arcane Words of Power* ([page 71](#Arcane Words of Power)).
+- Stick (strictly) to the [Arcane Words of Power](/tools-tables#arcane-words-of-power).
 These tags can be the framework of magic, and if a word isn't on the list, it can't be harnessed by magic.

 The Warden can also decide to limit the availability and power of magic in several ways, by...